QCaudron/repeater_roundabout/rules.md

 Can I make a contact with the same person over and over again ?
 : Yes -- on different repeaters.
 You can't just make a contact every few minutes with the same person on the same machine.
 That would be a duplicate contact, and you won't get points for it.
 It's also not terribly respectful to those on the repeater !
 This is the *Dean Clause*, named affectionately for Dean KG7ODB, who asked the question during an info session.

+Explain the multipliers to me.
+: Sure !
+First, you get double points for any contact made with 5W or less.
+Then, we do some sleuthing through the log, looking for club and band groups.
+If you hit all repeaters in a given band (for example, all 6m repeaters in the contest), you get double points for all those contacts on that band.
+If you hit all of the repeaters in a given club, we double all those points too (for example, all three PSRG repeaters in the contest).
+Finally, if you activate at least 80 repeaters, we double your full score.
+This is a big one, and will be hard to achieve, but well worth it !

 Can I stay on the same repeater the whole contest ?
 : Yes !
 You can "run a repeater", like running a frequency during an HF contest.
 You can make contacts with different people, helping them activate that repeater.
 Some folk will move between machines, and some will stay put.
 A strategy that mixes the two will probably win out, in terms of points.